idleberg/atom-hyperclick-nsis/README.md

 ## License

-This work is dual-licensed under [The MIT License](https://opensource.org/licenses/MIT)
+This work is licensed under [The MIT License](https://opensource.org/licenses/MIT)

 ## Donate